 I also promise to always stay on top of social network changes, and update these templates accordingly.

-Download all 5 templates instantly by adding your email below and clicking Download!
+Download all JPEG templates instantly by adding your email below!

-The five primary social networks that I have included for you to download are [click to go straight to that template]:
+The primary social networks that I have included for you to download are as follows [click to go straight to that template]:

 A Brief Word of Advice